How to Choose the Right Blanket

 Durability: Stainless steel countertops are highly durable, resistant to heat, stains, and bacterial growth.

-Cons: Can scratch and dent, industrial look may not suit all styles.
+Cons: Can get scratched and dented, also, the industrial look may not suit all styles.

 6. Concrete